top of page

 Every 2 years, the UniBrass Foundation opens the process for new universities to apply to host UniBrass for the next 2 years.

-The bidding process for hosting UniBrass 2025 and 2026 has now opened!
+The bidding process for hosting UniBrass 2027 and 2028 will open soon!
 Although it may seem a long way off, now is the best time to think about how your university could host the next event.

 See the FAQs on what applying to host will involve, and what you will have to think about.